Big investments in stores and in tech pay off at Target

 Revenue was $17.78 billion, also better than expected.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on TGT at https://www.zacks.com/ap/TGT